 2.2 As part of the firm's DBR, six live client files were considered.
-All these files contained a CMRA dated 20 June 2024, despite all files being opened at different times beforehand.
-This date is after the notification of the DBR and, for five out of six of these matters, was after the date of completion of the conveyance.
-Therefore, the firm has been unable to demonstrate compliance with Regulations 28(12)(a)(ii) and 28(13) of the MLRs 2017, with a risk assessment taking place at the start of matter (and monitoring throughout), to show the file handler had considered the risks of both the client and matter and therefore applied the correct level of customer due diligence.
+Only one of these files contained a completed client and matter risk assessment (CMRA).
+Five of these files did not contain any form of documented CMRA and therefore the firm was unable to demonstrate compliance with Regulations 28(12)(a)(ii) and 28(13) of the MLRs 2017, with a risk assessment taking place at the start of matter (and monitoring throughout).
+The firm was unable to show that the file handler had considered the risks of both the client and matter and therefore applied the correct level of customer due diligence on these files.

 2.3 The firm completed a pre-DBR questionnaire, indicating that it had in place a compliant CMRA document, which it was able to provide.
-However, although all of the files reviewed had this document, all were dated a significant time after the matter had been opened and this should have been assessed at the outset of the matter.
+However, only one file reviewed had this document and therefore it cannot be considered that the firm's CMRA was in proper use at the time of review.

-2.4 On 2 December 2024, the firm emailed the AML Investigation officer confirming that all live in-scope matters contained a completed CMRA.
+2.4 On 10 June 2025, the firm confirmed that all live in-scope matters contained a completed CMRA and provided five current examples of completed CMRAs.
+We are satisfied that the firm is now properly completing and documenting risk assessments on files.